golden75/prokaryote_RNASeq/README.md

 ├── SRR034452_fastqc.html
 └── SRR034453_fastqc.html</pre>

-Once the program finishes running, the output will include an html formatted statistics file with the name<span style="color: #339966;"> </span><span class="s1"><code><span style="color: #339966;">SRR034450_fastqc.html</span></code>.
 Copy this file to your desktop and open it with a web browser to view the contents, which will contain summary graphs and data such as the 'Per base sequence quality graph' below.